-3.1 Effective Date.
+- 3.1 Effective Date.
 The Plan was adopted by the board of directors of the Company (the "Board of Directors") and became effective as of December 28, 2020 (the "Effective Date").
 The Plan was approved by the Company's stockholders on December 30, 2020.
 Options and stock awards pursuant to Section 7 ("Stock Awards") may be granted at any time after the Effective Date and before termination of the Plan.
 An amendment to the Plan to increase the total number of shares of Common Stock that may be issued under the plan was adopted by the Board of Directors on March 27, 2023 and approved by the Company's stockholders on May 9, 2023.
-A second amendment to the Plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan to increase the total number of shares of Common Stock that may be issued under the plan was adopted by the Board of Directors on May 9, 2023.
+A second amendment to the Plan to increase the total number of shares of Common Stock that may be issued under the plan was adopted by the Board of Directors on April , 2024 and approved by the Company's stockholders on May , 2024. - 3.2 Duration.

-3.2 Duration.
 The Plan shall continue in effect until the earlier of (i) the date that is 10 years after the Effective Date or (ii) such time as all shares available for issuance under the Plan have been issued and all restrictions on the shares have lapsed.
 The Board of Directors may suspend or terminate the Plan at any time except with respect to options Stock Awards then outstanding under the Plan.
 No options or Stock Awards may be granted under the Plan after termination of the Plan.
 Termination shall not affect any outstanding awards, any right of the Company to repurchase shares or the forfeitability of shares issued under the Plan.